PencilTester-01/SailPointLab/ReadMe.md

 * * *

 ## Move and Extract SailPoint Files
-After moving the IdentityIQ.zip to your Machine create folder to unzip idenity file to in my case, I created "IDIQ_Home" in my users(root) home directory.
+After moving the IdentityIQ.zip to your Machine.
+Create a folder to unzip the idenityiq.zip file to, in my case, I created "IDIQ_Home" in my users(root) home directory.

 - `mkdir IDIQ_HOME`
 - `mkdir /usr/local/tomcat/webapps/identityiq/`